Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 However, in September 2019, after help from “Cold Justice,” authorities arrested Lawrence Timmons in the case — and are looking into his possible connection to two other murders.

 When Siegler and her team are successful working with local law, she said that they don’t high-five each other, but instead enjoy a kind of relief, because “you didn’t get everybody’s hopes up for nothing.”

 “Mothers and fathers’ hearts are still breaking,” Siegler told “Martinis and Murder,” adding, “Somebody’s gotta do this job.”

-The Cynthia Smith case will be featured on the new season of “Cold Justice.”
+The Cynthia Smith case was featured on season 5 of “Cold Justice.”
 A new season of "Cold Justice" will premiere Saturday, November 6 at 8/7c on Oxygen.